FAQ: Responsible employees

 Which UCOP employees are required to report sexual violence or sexual harassment to the Title IX officer, and are considered “Responsible Employees”?

-Under the UC Policy on Sexual Violence and Sexual Harassment, any UCOP employee who is not identified as a confidential resource is a “Responsible Employee” required to report sexual violence, sexual harassment or other conduct prohibited by the policy to the Title IX officer or designee.
+Under the UC Policy on Sexual Violence and Sexual Harassment, generally, any UC employee who is not specifically identified as a Confidential Resource in the SVSH Policy is a Responsible Employee required to report Prohibited Conduct to the Title IX Office.

+There are different reporting responsibilities, depending on whether the incident involves a student or a non-student or if a Responsible Employee learns that Prohibited Conduct may have occurred in the context of patient care.
 All UCOP employees: All UCOP employees who are not designated as confidential must inform the Title IX officer if they become aware that a student (undergraduate, graduate, or professional) has experienced sexual violence, sexual harassment, or other behavior prohibited by the university’s policy.
 This includes managers and supervisors, all faculty (including faculty advisors), all staff, athletic coaches and student employees.
 Responsible employees include both represented and non-represented employees.

 Faculty, managers and supervisors, Human Resources, Academic Personnel and campus police: All managers and supervisors, Human Resources, Academic Personnel, faculty and campus police must inform the Title IX officer if they receive a report of prohibited behavior from anyone affiliated with the university, which includes faculty, staff and others affiliated with the university.